JakeSteam/blog-programming/_posts/2018-10-24-adding-callbacks-from-fragment-to-activity-or-activity-to-application-in-android.md

     - Navigation
 ---

-When navigating between components in your Android app, you’ll sometimes want to call back to the component’s parent.
+When navigating between components in your Android app, you'll sometimes want to call back to the component's parent.
 If your navigation uses activities, `startActivityForResult()` is easy to use and works fine.
-However, if your app is a more modern app and uses fragments, this won’t work, and there is no `startFragmentForResult()` function!
+However, if your app is a more modern app and uses fragments, this won't work, and there is no `startFragmentForResult()` function!
 It can also be helpful for the application class to know the result from a specific activity.

 One solution (among others) to this problem is to define an interface with a callback that the parent component can implement, and the child component can obtain a reference to and then call.
 If that sounds a little complicated, the code should clarify!